 The Carpentries (comprised of Data Carpentry, Library Carpentry, and Software Carpentry) is a project whose mission is to teach foundational computational and data science skills to researchers and others who create, manage, and use data.

 The Smithsonian Institution has been a member organization since 2017.
 More than 200 Smithsonian researchers and other staff have taken at least one Carpentries course since then.
 We also conduct custom workshops, most of which have been genomics-related.
 Workshop materials can be found on our GitHub page.
+You can read more about the Smithsonian Carpentries team in our 2019 annual report.

 We offer workshops to general audiences and targeted groups at the Smithsonian on a fairly regular basis, but you can sign up for our announcement mailing list to be informed of each event.
 To sign up for notifications, click the button below and enter your email address: